Point-assigned distance-like functions on non-compact geodesic spaces: Dl-functions and their gradient lines

 \section{Dl-functions and their gradient lines}

-In this section, we introduce and deduce elementary facts about dl-functions on which later discussions are based.
-Particular attention are paid to a description of gradient lines of point-assigned dl-functions (Theorem~\ref{gradient}-\ref{co-ray}).
-We also give a representation formula for the point-assigned solution in terms of Busemann functions (Theorem~\ref{representation formula}).
+In this section, we recall elementary facts about dl-functions on which later discussions are based.
+Particular attentions are paid to a description of gradient lines of dl-functions.
+We also give a representation formula for any dl-functions in terms of its subclass--Busemann functions.